Meta is updating its health marketing policies for 2025.

 Digital marketing for health brands is a tricky pursuit.
-They have to adhere to strict, nuanced, and serious legal restrictions that limit their ability to take advantage of the tools available to advertisers in other industries.
-But they also have to avoid running afoul of platform-specific policies that influence what they can and can’t say with their health product messaging.
+They have to adhere to serious, highly-nuanced legal restrictions that limit their ability to take advantage of many tools available to advertisers in other industries.
+But these brands also have to avoid running afoul of platform-specific policies that influence what they can and can’t say with their health product messaging.

 Failure to follow these policies can have consequences.
 Brands can have their ads limited or disapproved, or even have their accounts locked, if they flaunt the policies meant to keep these social platforms safe and non-invasive for users.